plone/Products.PlonePAS/Products/PlonePAS/README.txt

  - LDAPMultiPlugins 1.0 or better

-PlonePAS installs like any other Plone Product, but please note: it does destroy your existing portal user folder.
+PlonePAS installs like any other Plone Product, but please note: it does replace your existing portal user folder.
 There is automatic migration, but this is not tested against setups other than GRUF+ZODB UserFolder.
 It may work for other userfolders or sources, but it will end up storing all users in the ZODB, regardless of original user